| |

 Member, Freemasons.

-Deranged and charged
+Deranged, and charged

-with financial irregularities, he committed
+with financial irregularities, he was mortally wounded by a self-inflicted

-suicide by gunshot
+gunshot

 on July 1, 1866, and died ten days later, near Fort Leavenworth, Leavenworth